sjl/.plan/README.markdown

 everything just worked even though I haven't touched the site in months, because it's written in Common Lisp which never changes.
 It's so nice to not have to work with constantly-breaking shit.

+Installed R and RStudio for tomorrow's class.
+Base R is `r-base` in Debian.
+Unfortunately Debian 12 has only been out for a few months and the RStudio Debian package only supports 11, but apparently the `deb` one for Ubuntu 22 works so I guess I'll just yolo it with that one for now.

+Reading for tomorrow's BS521 class: chapter 1 of OpenIntro Statistics (probably also want to real Holm's stats book again as a refresher).
+All pretty basic so far.